yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-004_Invalid_Email_Valid_Password.md

 ## ✅ Expected Result

-Validation message "Please provide an email address" is displayed
+Validation message "Invalid email or password" is displayed